Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 10. The forEach Macro
 ---------------------

 To simplify the use of Iterators, the API of tulip provides a macro forEach which is quite similar to the foreach of C# or Java.
-It takes two parameters :
+It takes two parameters:

 *  A variable

-* An Iterator for the same type as the variable, for example : Variable of type node, Graph::getNodes().
+* An Iterator for the same type as the variable, for example: Variable of type node, Graph::getNodes().

-This macro function is defined in the header file : tulip/ForEach.h
+This macro function is defined in the header file: tulip/ForEach.h

 Following is a small example of its use. ::